katharinahech/labelembeddings/README.md

 The folder "functions" contains:
 - model_functions: script with all functions needed for the model setup and estimation
 - plotting_functions: script with all functions needed for producing the plots shown in the paper.

+To reproduce the results, follow the following steps:
+1. Run scripts with functions.
+2. Prepare and save the datasets with prepare_datasets.R
+3. Run the model and save the embeddings with run_model.R
+4. Run results_for_paper.R to produce plots and graphics.